Biden admin set to declare Monkeypox a public health emergency

 The White House said in a statement on Tuesday it had made over 1.1 million doses of vaccine available, and expanded testing capacity to over 80,000 tests per week.

-President Joe Biden apponted two officials to lead the federal government’s response.
+President Joe Biden appointed two officials to lead the federal government’s response.

 Robert Fenton, who helped lead the Federal Emergency Management Agency’s Covid-19 vaccination effort, was named the role of White House coordinator.